Carol Franklin said she has been left, forgotten and ignored by a Revelstoke transportation company.

 Each time the handyDART failed to arrive, Franklin said she would drive her scooter to the hospital to visit her other brother, who has a more advanced stage of muscular dystrophy.

-However, driving the scooter uphill to the hospital is difficult said Franklin.
+However, driving the scooter uphill to the hospital is difficult, Franklin said.

 “And the more I use my muscles, the quicker I’ll die.”